Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = 2.6 =
 * Fixed: One of the hook examples had undeclared value notice shown.
 This update resolves it.
-* Fixed the filter which was used to get tags, however ended up clearing the tags
+* Fixed: The filter which was used to get tags, however ended up clearing the tags
+* Improvement: Added priority to JS hooks to allow us to set when something should fire

 == Changelog ==